svHMM/Data/README.md

 ## Citation

-If you use these datasets, the data collection scripts, or the methodology described in this repository for your research, please cite our paper:
+If you use these data collection scripts, or the methodology described in this repository for your research, please cite our paper:

 ```bibtex
 @article{...}